thought-machine/phabricator/README.md

      * We display the current status on the task.
  * Repository
    * Pointing clone URIs to the Phabricator URI even if a repo is hosted elsewhere.
+   * added buildable interface for push log for harbormaster builds for refs

 # Installation Instructions